 When your loved one is struggling for a word, it can be tempting to jump in.
 But rather than helping, you may unintentionally derail their thought process, Gurung says.

-Because there’s no cure for dementia, people with the disease will gradually have a more difficult time understanding and communicating.
 “Alzheimer’s and other dementias are a hard journey,” says Gurung.
 “I always encourage loved ones and professionals to educate themselves to better support, empower, celebrate, and encourage people with these diseases.
 We’re in this together.”

 Gurung advises families to continue learning using the following communication tools for dementia: